learnwithcc/mcp-directus/README.md

 - Delete content
 - Upload files
 - Search across collections
+- Create and manage collections and fields
+- Validate collection types and structures

 The server exposes Directus functionality as callable tools that AI models can use to perform operations on your behalf.